Sleep center lab test

 If you need to reschedule or cancel your appointment, please call Centralized Scheduling at 317-355-4682.
 48 hours notice is appreciated so your appointment time can be filled.

-If you have any questions regarding the test or your appointment, please call the location at which you were seen.
+If you have any questions regarding the test or your appointment, please call the sleep lab at which you were seen.